arokem/terraform-aws/README.md

 ### Terraform's S3 Backend Setup

+- Go to s3backend directory
+- Change default values for bucket and table name in `variables.tf`
-- Go to s3backend directory and make the bucket and table
+- Make the bucket and table
   - `terraform init`
   - `terraform plan`
   - `terraform apply'`
 - Go to eks directory
-  - Add backend code to eks directory
+  - Add backend code to eks directory:
-  - Code should already be present, just needs to be uncommented
+      - Code should already be present (in `eks/eks.ft`), just needs to be uncommented
-  - It is the `terraform { backend "s3" {...} }` block
+      - It is the `terraform { backend "s3" {...} }` block.
+      - Change variable names in this block according to above.

 ### Basic Pangeo JupyterHub Install

-- Go to eks directory and make the IAM Role / permissions
+- Go to eks directory
+- Change the make the IAM Role / permissions
   - `terraform init`
   - `terraform plan`
   - `terraform apply'`
 - Make new aws keys and a new profile for them, configure in terminal
-  - `aws configure --profile eksbot`
+  - `aws configure --profile eksctlbot`
 - Go to eksctl directory and make the cluster
   - `./create_cluster.sh`
 - Install JupyterHub Helm chart onto cluster